Forest Management

 FOREST QUALITY: ASSESSING FORESTS AT A LANDSCAPE SCALE

 Nigel Dudley, Rodolphe Schlaepfer, et al..
 The first ever guide to "forest quality" assessment, addressing the "authenticity" of forests and criteria for determining the environmental, economic and social value of different types of forest.
-Describes a methodology and protocol for collecting & analysing data, and outlines the approach needed with each indicator.
+Describes a methodology and protocol for collecting and analyzing data, plus outlines the approach needed with each indicator.
 The authors advocate a new "landscape" approach to assessment, including a series of case studies from Europe, Africa, Asia and Latin America to show its practical uses to forest conservation.
 "A practical hands-on manual for professionals involved in forestry, conservation and resource management worldwide."
 6-3/4 x 9-3/4, 192p, figures, tables, 2006.

-F2789 hardcover ..........US $75.00 CAN $85.95
+F2789 hardcover ..........US $105.00 CAN $144.95

 UNCOVERING THE HIDDEN FOREST: Valuation Methods for Woodland and Forest Resources